backdrop-contrib/domain/domain_conf/README.txt

 The Domain Conf module is included in the Domain Access download.
 To install, untar the domain package and place the entire folder in your modules directory.

-When you enable the module, it will create a {domain_conf} table in your Drupal database.
+When you enable the module, it will create a {domain_conf} table in your Backdrop database.

-For the module to function correctly, you must follow the instructions in INSTALL.txt.
+For the module to function correctly, follow the instructions in INSTALL.txt.

 ----
 2.1   Dependencies